arangodb/docs/3.9/graphs-smart-graphs.md

 -------------------------------

 Hybrid SmartGraphs are capable of using SatelliteCollections within their graph definition.
-Therefore, defined edge definitions between SmartCollections and SatelliteCollections can be created.
-As SatelliteCollections are globally replicated to each participating DB-Server, (weighted) graph traversals and (k-)shortest path(s) queries can partially be executed locally on each DB-Server.
+Therefore, edge definitions defined between SmartCollections and SatelliteCollections can be created.
+As SatelliteCollections (and the edge collections between SmartGraph collections and SatelliteCollection) are globally replicated to each participating DB-Server, (weighted) graph traversals and (k-)shortest path(s) queries can partially be executed locally on each DB-Server.
 This means a larger part of the query can be executed fully local